nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 TAManager, or Teaching Assistant Manager, is your reliable desktop application that helps you manage your TAs, so you can focus on what matters most - **teaching**!

-While TAManager mainly focuses on targeting SoC Professors, all educators are welcomed to use TAManager too!
-With our **user-centric** design, TAManager is crafted with both experienced educators and newbies in mind.
+While TAManager is mainly catered to SoC Professors, all educators are welcomed to use TAManager too!
+With our **user-centric** design, TAManager is crafted with consideration for both new and experienced educators.

-Gone are the days of having to manually managed your TAs.
+Gone are the days of having to manually manage your TAs.
 TAManager is here to help you manage your TAs with ease!

 ### 💡 Why choose TAManager?
 {:.no_toc}